Vincentvdt/oc-project-02-ohmyfood-clone/README.md

 The mission: turn a provided Figma mockup into a responsive, animated restaurant site.
 The design?
 Already done.
 My job?
 Bring it to life — mobile-first, smooth, and pixel-perfect.

 Ohmyfood is a fictional startup aiming to reduce restaurant wait times by letting users **pre-compose meals online**.
-The app showcases 4 gastronomic menus, animated interactions, and a polished responsive layout.
+The app showcases four gastronomic menus, animated interactions, and a polished responsive layout.

 ## ⚠️ Design Disclaimer